jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_logical_implication.rst

 ^^^^^^^^^^^^^^^^^^^

-* I add a function definition with :doc:`True </data_structures/booleans/booleans>` as the return value since it is expected in 3 out of the 4 cases
+* I will add a function definition with :doc:`True </data_structures/booleans/booleans>` as the return value since it is expected in 3 out of the 4 cases

   .. code-block:: python